 Salary Information and Career Outlook

-In addition, the BLS reports that employment of receptionists is predicted to increase 10% from 2014 to 2024, while administrative assistants are likely to see a 3% job growth rate.
-Job opportunities are expected to decrease by 6% for file clerks and by 3% for medical transcriptionists during that time.
-The BLS projected a 16% decline in employment openings for word processors.
+In addition, the BLS reports that employment of receptionists is predicted to increase 5% from 2018 to 2028, while administrative assistants are likely to see a 7% decline in jobs.
+Job opportunities are expected to decrease by 13% for file clerks and by 3% for medical transcriptionists during that time.
+The BLS projected a 34% decline in employment openings for word processors.

 Continuing Education Information